 Two native NZ plants, mānuka and kānuka could soon join the battle to improve New Zealand's freshwater quality.

-This project poses a great opportunity for the researchers at CIBR for investigating the first full scale application of treated municipal watewater on NZ native vegetation in the country.
-The applied research component of this project is twofold, first we can provide validation of the benefits of mānuka/kānuka-dominated ecosystems to enhance the land treatment of land applied wastewater in an operational environment.
+This project poses a great opportunity for the researchers at CIBR to investigate the first full scale application of TMW on NZ native vegetation in the country.
+The applied research component of this project is twofold; first, we can provide validation of the benefits of mānuka/kānuka-dominated ecosystems to enhance the land treatment of land applied wastewater in an operational environment.
 Secondly, we will collate information on the accumulation, fate and effects of emerging organic contaminants in wastewater applied to land.
-This is a knowledge gap for both councils and communities and Horowhenua District Council have been asked to provide key stakeholders with information on the impacts of emerging organic contaminants in the environment.
+This is a knowledge gap for both councils and communities with HDC asked to provide key stakeholders with information on the impacts of emerging organic contaminants in the environment.

 New knowledge obtained from this project on the effects of native plant systems to mitigate emerging organic contaminants and pathogens in treated human wastewater will make a significant contribution to national and international research in the field of land treatment of biowaste.

 In December 2017, the team at ESR conducted a large sampling campaign of the area at The Pot.
 Over 400 samples of soil were collected to cover the areas of pine plantation irrigated for 30 years, pine plantation non-irrigated, pasture irrigated, pasture non-irrigated, and an old kānuka stand as a control of native vegetation.
 Soil samples were collected at increasing depths down to 2 m with a large scale analysis performed on the samples.
 All the areas of pine were also harvested with site redvelopment.

 In mid 2018 more than 70,000 native trees were planted at the site, with many gathered to help out and celebrate the first planting.
 Planting was completed in late 2018.